This post was originally published in 2017 but has been updated to include the latest information from 2019. Enjoy!

 Day 2: Take the train to Kyoto

-Store your stuff in a coin locker at the Kyoto train station and catch the bus or train to the Saga-Arashiyama Station.
+For now, store your stuff in a coin locker at the Kyoto train station and catch the bus or train to the Saga-Arashiyama Station.
 Getting from there to our first stop, Tenryu-Ji is as easy as following the flow of people.
 After that, we’ll visit the neighboring Arashiyama bamboo forest .
 The final stop of the day is the super shiny Golden Pavillion .

 Get ready to start taking off your shoes!
 Every shrine or temple you visit will require that you remove your shoes to enter.
 Luckily these places have soft wooden or tatami floors, so removing your shoes feels like a relief after long days of walking.
+And don’t worry – no one will steal your shoes.
+This is Japan ✌️

 Here you’ll wander around the shrine.
 Starting with the building and its many exterior halls.
 Afterwards, venturing into the zen garden, which is the real star.
 There are many beautiful plants and flowers, such as the Japanese wisteria, which you never see outside Japan.
 They’re all labeled in English and Japanese.
 It was also here that I saw my first cherry blossom tree in Japan!
 Even though we were way too late for cherry blossoms in Kyoto, this late bloomer stuck around.
 It was pretty special to see it just chillin’ in the garden.